Migraine Headaches? Alternative Remedies That Have Worked for Me

 Biofeedback is a way to learn how to control things that your body normally does automatically, such as heart rate, muscle tension, breathing patterns and skin temperature.
 Often this is done using an electronic device that measures your success ....
 A device is often hooked up to your skin to measure changes in your pulse or other patterns.
 With the help of your therapist, and these measurements, you will learn how to control these functions to some extent.

 This is basically how I received the therapy, which focused on teaching me how to control both skin temperature and blood pressure.
 Why skin temperature?
-The idea is to redirect blood flow away from that over-dilated vascular system in your skull (see explanation above), and over to your extremities, such as hands and feet — thus relieving the pressure on your brain.
+The idea is to redirect blood flow away from that over-dilated vascular system in your skull (see earlier explanation), and over to your extremities, such as hands and feet, thus relieving the pressure on your brain.
 Blood pressure is also implicated in stress, and lowering it thus helps in migraine relief.

-Away from the therapy couch, I didn't have the biofeedback electrodes and monitors, of course, but I used a digital thermometer (mine came from Radio Shack) to monitor temperature in, say, my hand — the goal being to raise the temperature there and, hopefully, lower it in my brain, by diverting blood flow.
+Away from the therapy couch, I didn't have the biofeedback electrodes and monitors, of course, but I used a small digital thermometer monitor temperature in, say, my hand—the goal being to raise the temperature there and, hopefully, lower it in my brain, by diverting blood flow.

 • DL Phenylalanine (DLPA) — Commonly labeled as DLPA, this nutrient is a 50-50 blend of the D and L forms of this essential amino acid (amino acids, of course, are the "building blocks" of protein).
 As the SmartBodyz Nutrition website explains, "The structure of the D form is used to help combat pain.
 The structure of the L form is used as a stimulant, appetite suppressant, and mood enhancer."